Helping Immigrant Families Respond to COVID-19 Pandemic

 Bull City Strong: Improving Health Literacy in Durham to Further an Equitable Community Response to COVID-19

-With help from a generous grant funded by North Carolina Department of Health and Human Services’ Office of Minority Health, LATIN-19 is thrilled to be able to partner with NC Central University and Project ACCESS on a two year, $4 million project that will utilize strategies and lessons learned during the pandemic to impact COVID-19 outcomes and more broadly address equity moving forward.
+With help from a generous grant funded by the U.S. Department of Health and Human Services’ Office of Minority Health, LATIN-19 is thrilled to be able to partner with the Durham Department of Public Health, NC Central University and Project ACCESS on a two year, $2 million project that will utilize strategies and lessons learned during the pandemic to impact COVID-19 outcomes and more broadly address equity moving forward.

 We will work collaboratively to: